CHENEY RAIL TRAIL:

 Directions:

-To start from Truman Cowles Park; From I-84, take exit 63 to Route 30 east, then Route 83 (Oakland St-N Main St-Main St) south.
+To start from Truman Cowles Park for the Cheney Rail Trail [Northern End]; From I-84, take exit 63 to Route 30 east, then Route 83 (Oakland St-N Main St-Main St) south.
 Turn right onto Hilliard St. Truman Cowles Park, a small parking lot, will be immediately on your left.

-To start from Center Springs Park; From I-84, take exit 63 to Route 30 east, then Route 83 (Oakland St-N Main St-Main St) south.
+To start from Center Springs Park for the Center Springs Park Loop Trail [Western End]; From I-84, take exit 63 to Route 30 east, then Route 83 (Oakland St-N Main St-Main St) south.
 Turn right on Bigelow St, left on Liberty St, right on Hemlock St then left on Lodge St.

 The Cheney Rail Trail follows the rail bed of the former South Manchester Railroad.
 The old South Manchester Railroad, as the Cheney's called it, connected Cheney Brothers silk mills to northern Manchester.
 Built in 1869 with Cheney family funds, the railroad linked the silk mills to the main line, at that time known as the “Providence, Hartford, and Fishkill Railroad,” which ran through the North End.
 At 2.25 miles, it was the shortest freight-and-passenger railroad in the United States, but the longest private railroad.
+Starting from Main St in Manchester, the trail travels South.
 For more information visit; CHENEY RAIL TRAIL .
+You can also access the Center Springs Park Loop Trail, near the Southern End of the Cheney Rail Trail.
+From the Southern End of the trail, you can also connect to the Charter Oak Greenway , via a short on-road route.

-Note; Just before you come to the high berm you will spot a dirt path along your left.
-This will bring you down to the Center Springs Park Loop Trail.
-See Below.
+Note; Just before the bridge, a side trail will bring you down to *Edgerton Street, where you may connect to the Center Springs Park Loop Trail.
+See Below

 Center Springs Park Loop Trail:

-Follow the paved trail from Edgerton St along the northern side of the pond heading east.
-You'll pass by a pavilion, some Porto-potty's and the parking lot on your left and some fishing docks on the right before coming to an intersection.
+From Edgerton Street, the narrow, paved Center Springs Park Loop Trail, travels East, along the Northern Side of Center Springs Pond.
+You'll pass by a pavilion, the Parks & Recreation building (restrooms available) on your left and some fishing docks on the right, before coming to an intersection.
 Head right up to Lodge Drive (closed to traffic) and turn right.

-Note; Left brings you to the Center Springs Park parking lot.
+Note; Left brings you to the Center Springs Parks & Recreation parking lot.
+A Folf Course is located in the park as well.

 HH